dyc3/senior-design/harness-requirements.typ

 + Balancer routes traffic to Monolith 1
 + Monolith 1 creates a new room Bar
 + Assert that Bob is in the new room Bar

+In the case of multiple monoliths, when one goes offline all clients connected at the time of the crash are kicked from their rooms.
+When a client attempts reconnection, if the given monolith is still offline the client should be routed to a monolith that's still online, and the room they were in before disconnecting should be reloaded within the new monolith.